amirdaraee/amirdaraee.github.io/blog/DotNetCoreInterviewQuestionStartupClass.md

 ---
-title: "ASP.NET Core Interview Question: What is startup class"
+title: "ASP.NET Core Interview Question: What is startup class?"
 description: "At the heart of every ASP.NET lies the startup class"
 published: true
 date: 2021-08-24T20:35:00.000Z